-To use the CDC moratorium to prevent an eviction, renters must sign a declaration stating their financial hardships and give that form to their landlord.
-(That declaration form will be available on the CDC website once it has been published in the Federal Register and appears in this document starting on page 33.)
-That declaration, which would be considered sworn testimony, asks you to state that:
+To use the CDC moratorium to prevent an eviction, renters must sign a declaration form stating their financial hardships and give that form to their landlord.
+The declaration, which is considered sworn testimony, asks you to state that:

 - You have tried to get government assistance to pay your rent or housing.